albertintech/apai/docs/congress/cmf/fema/constitutional-boundaries-of-proportional-representation.md

 Electoral reform advocates frequently assert that proportional representation at the federal level would require a constitutional amendment.
 This claim is both correct and incorrect -- the answer depends entirely on *which form* of proportional representation is under consideration.

 Some PR implementations would indeed require constitutional amendment because they conflict with structural provisions of Articles I and II that the Elections Clause cannot override.
-Other implementations -- including the Federal Elections Modernization Act's (FEMA) approach -- operate comfortably within existing constitutional authority.
-This document refers to FEMA hereafter as "the Act."
+Other implementations -- including the Congressional Elections Modernization Act's (CEMA) approach -- operate comfortably within existing constitutional authority.
+This document refers to CEMA hereafter as "the Act."

 This document identifies the constitutional boundaries separating statutory PR (achievable through ordinary legislation) from constitutional PR (requiring amendment).
 Understanding these boundaries clarifies why the Act's specific design choices are not merely policy preferences but constitutional necessities.